Table of Content

 The engine supports up to 4 vertex groups per vertex.
 If the number of vertex groups exceeds 4, the vertex groups with the most influence are selected.
 When the scene is loaded, the vertex weights are normalized i.e. their sum is reduced to 1.

 To remove vertex groups which are not used by armature, use button

 Remove Clean Unused Vertex Groups.

 Blend4Web also has initial support of the armature constraints.
-For now, the only supported constraint type is
+For now, only several types of constraints are supported, including

-Copy Transform.
-It can be used to attach an armature to an object, producing effects such as ragdoll.
+Copy Transforms, which can be used to attach an armature to an object, producing effects such as ragdoll.
 Support of the other types of constraints will be added in further releases.

 Allows to record any geometry changes of a mesh object.
 Note that every vertex animation frame counts as a mesh.
 It’s not recommended to make a long animation for a high-poly mesh, as it can increase the size of the source and exported files significantly and can also slow down the work of the engine.